Community Development Block Grant (CDBG)

 - Program Year

 The 2020 - 2024 Consolidated Plan is the guiding long range planning document for the Community Development Block Grant funds.
 Each Annual Action Plan supports the goals and priorities identified in the Consolidated Plan.The 2020 - 2024 Consolidated Plan is currently being drafted by staff.
-We are seeking community input on the needs and priorities for the plan.
 For more information, see below.

 - Proposed Schedule for Public Engagement